Part 2, The Allies Return

 In the 29th Division sector, the 743rd’s tanks were ashore but leaderless – their battalion commander’s LCT had been sunk during the run-in, and those tanks which landed opposite the Vierville draw from Company were being picked off by a powerful German 88mm gun and other anti-tank guns and artillery.
 Tanks in Dog White and Dog Red sector fared a little better.

-Troops swarm the beach, followed by assault vehicles at "Omaha" on D-Day Note the men swarming over the beaches.
+Troops swarm the beach, followed by assault vehicles at "Omaha" on D-Day.
 National Archives and Records Administration

 Meantime, the 29th Division’s infantry were hard-up.
 Two of the six boat company boats bringing in the 116th’s A Company sank.
 When the remaining crunched up the sand of France, the men within suffered the same fate as the others in the 1st Division.
 Machinegun bullets plunged in crowds of men shattering bone, shredding skin and muscle.
 Many were dead before they even what had happened to them.
 In LCA1015, all 32 men died, including the Company Commander, Captain Taylor Fellers.